-- Assistant Professor in Environmental Design, University of Nottingham, 2018 -
+Assistant Professor in Environmental Design, Faculty of Engineering

 Dr Mark Alston is a member of the Fluids and Thermal Engineering Research Group.

 Dr Alston technical work is solving multi-physics problems to modulate elevated high temperatures through fluidics to capture and storage of energy using embedded circuit networks within a material to modulate temperature to avoid the build up stress.

 To advance fluidic circuits through the principles of generation of geometric flow system by sequence succession of optimum structures correlated to thermal mapping.
 An integrated system for examining and measuring conductivity, radiative heat transfer by spatially varying heat transfer coefficient using elemental material - fluidic structures.
 To address the challenges of heat seeking targeting materials to evaluate and manage heat transport flow autonomously.
 Using control of the thermodynamic state of a material defined by heat and mass transfer enhancement techniques as a closed loop system

 My teaching is orientated towards structural fabrication assemblies to address the needs for controlled processing of functional materials to an environment .
 To advance student knowledge through… read more

 Materials play a major role in operational structural optimization and energy consumption as they are defined by boundary conditions.
 These materials functions sets the operational performance… read more

 My teaching is orientated towards structural fabrication assemblies to address the needs for controlled processing of functional materials to an environment .
 To advance student knowledge through understanding of material parameters , component assemblies to act as the boundary condition in a creative teaching environment.
 This I have experience of, through my present teaching and research into the integration of engineering through material understanding of functionality.
 This direction is achieved through the philosophy of TOM.